Matrix encoding method in variational quantum singular value decomposition: Conclusions

 The fact that matrix-encoding approach is applicable to the variational Quantum SVD algorithm confirms the wide applicability of this approach which has already been used in algorithms for matrix manipulations including addition, multiplication, determinant calculation, inverse matrix calculation and solving systems of linear equations \cite{QZKW_arxive2022,ZQKW_arxive2023,ZBQKW_2024,FZQW_arxive2025}.

 {\bf Acknowledgments.} The project is supported by the National Natural Science Foundation of China (Grants No. 12031004, No. 12271474 and No. 61877054).
-The work was also performed as a part of a state task, State Registration No. 124013000760-0.
+The work was partially funded by a state task of Russian Fundamental Investigations (State Registration No. 124013000760-0).